celsasser/falign/README.md

 # falign

-## A Rose by any other name might smell sweeter
+## A rose by any other name might smell sweeter
 But might not make as much sense. `f` is for "format". `align` is self explanatory.
 Stay tuned.
 All will become clear.

 ## Overview